kristiania/PG4200-Lab4-V26/src/main/java/assignment/README.md

 ### Hints and stuff

-- Solution: You can find a solution proposal i the `src/main/java/solution` folder.
+- Solution: You can find a solution proposal for part 2 in the `src/main/java/solution` folder.